 It’s important to review your policy quarterly or when major events occur in or outside of your company to make sure it’s still relevant.
 You can also make your policy public like Mark Zuckerberg did.

-Recommended Read: The Ultimate Guide to Remote Work In 2021
+Recommended Read: The Ultimate Guide to Remote Work

 Resources and Tools to Manage Remote Teams